 Honolulu Authority for Rapid Transportation – Deputy Executive Director

 As Deputy Executive Director, Morioka assists in overall management of the Honolulu Authority for Rapid Transportation related to project planning, design, and construction, agency personnel and budget, and government and community affairs.
 Previously, Morioka served as Vice President with CH2MHill in the Honolulu Office working with the Transportation and Water/Wastewater Business Groups.
 Morioka served as the Director of the State of Hawai‘i Department of Transportation for three years after serving three years as the Deputy Director for the Highways Division.
-He has also served as the Executive Vice President for Shioi Construction, Inc. providing general contracting services as well as a former Senior Project Manager for URS Corporation.
+He has also served as the Executive Vice President for Shioi Construction, Inc. providing general contracting services.
 He is a licensed civil engineer in Hawai‘i and California.

 Morioka received his Bachelor’s and Master’s of Science degrees in Civil Engineering from the University of California at Berkeley and completed his doctoral studies here at home at the University of Hawai‘i at Mānoa.
 He is also a graduate of ‘Iolani School.

 Morioka is married to his wife, Jeanine, of 15 years and has three keiki, daughter Taysia (11 years old), and identical twin sons Brayden and Bronson (9 years old).